ccluett/website/content/racelog.md

 | 2021-08-15 	|        Falmouth road race       	|   Falmouth, MA   	|   7 mi   	|  45:43  	|         	|
 | 2021-11-14 	|     Falmouth fall road race     	|   Falmouth, MA   	|   7 mi   	|  42:39  	|         	|

 ------------

-## 2008 - 2012 Michigan Cycling
+## michigan cycling
-Eventually I'd like to find and log over 4 years of lost road, mountain and cyclocross racing.
-For now, a few photos from the archives will hold place.
+Collegiate cycling is the essence of what sports should be: a DIY ethos; largely unstructured, but structured just enough to function; future olympians and people racing for the first time; competitive but relaxed, and everyone hangs out together regardless afterwards.
+I was team president in 2011, hosted two race weekends and oversaw our yearly spring break training trip to the Blue Ridge Mountains in Georgia.
+Eventually I'd like to find and log over 4 years of lost road, mountain and cyclocross racing between 2008 to 2012.
+For now, a few photos from the archives...

+{% include figure.html img="2009-team.jpg" caption="2008-2009 team on the top of Brasstown Bald in GA." width="100%" %}

+{% include figure.html img="2011-team.jpg" caption="2010-2011 team on our spring break training trip in GA." width="100%" %}

+{% include figure.html img="2011-ohio.jpg" caption="My first (and only) win in the Men's B category in freezing rain at the Ohio State road race." width="100%" %}

-{% include figure.html img="mtb-michigan.jpg" caption="Possibly from from our host race weekend, circa Fall 2010, at Hanson Hills in Greyling, MI" width="100%" %}
+{% include figure.html img="2012-michigan-crit.jpg" caption="We hosted our 2012 road race on a closed auto course.
+Likely one of my last collegiate races." width="100%" %}

+{% include figure.html img="2011-iceman.jpg" caption="The Iceman Cometh in northern Michigan, November 2011." width="100%" %}

-{% include figure.html img="wisconsin-cycling-cornering.jpg" caption="University of Washington Criterium, around the Wisconsin capital, circa spring 2010" width="200%" %}
+{% include figure.html img="wisconsin-cycling-cornering.jpg" caption="University of Washington Criterium, around the Wisconsin capital, circa spring 2010." width="100%" %}

+{% include figure.html img="mtb-michigan.jpg" caption="Possibly from from our host race weekend, circa Fall 2010, at Hanson Hills in Greyling, MI." width="100%" %}